Trading Education for Technical Analysis and Risk-Aware Market Decisions

 Charting Methods Understanding chart formats such as Heikin Ashi, Renko, Kagi, line break, and point-and-figure charts.
 Forgetting that different chart types transform or filter price information in different ways.

-How to Use the Site Without Overfitting
+How to Avoid Overfitting

 A useful trading framework does not begin with a signal.
 It begins with a question: what is the market doing, what evidence supports that reading, what would weaken it, and how much risk is involved if the reading is wrong?

-For example, a breakout structure may show possibility, but the reading still depends on acceptance, failed-breakout risk, volatility, liquidity, and position sizing.
+A breakout structure may show possibility, but the reading still depends on acceptance, failed-breakout risk, volatility, liquidity, and position sizing.
 An oscillator can show momentum pressure, but it does not prove participation.
 A candlestick pattern can warn that behavior is changing, but it still needs location and follow-through.

 Limitation: Patterns, indicators, wave counts, and structure readings are interpretive tools.
 They become weaker when they are used without invalidation, position sizing, or execution discipline.